This blog will eventually be made into a complete beginners' unhooked playlist. Stand by while we film this spring.

 This week we're going to break down the most fundamental move in kiteboarding: the pop.
 In freestyle kiteboarding, all advanced kiteboarding tricks can be broken down into smaller tricks.
 That means you have to master the basics, and it doesn’t get any more basic than a good pop.
 Think of this as your foundation whether you want to progress into air tricks, the park or just get more creative with your environment.

-Unhooked popping is similar to doing a sent jump but there are quite a few differences.
+Unhooked popping is similar to doing a sent jump, but there are quite a few differences.
 Once you learn it, you can really get creative on the water.
-Once you learn the pop You can try frontside or backside 180’s.
-Add grabs, or progress into you first air ticks.
+Once you learn the pop you can try frontside or backside 180’s.
+Add grabs, or progress into your first air tricks.

-The only pre wrecks for this trick are being able to ride upwind, re-launching your kite and understanding the fundamentals of unhooking.
+The only prereqs for this trick are being able to ride upwind, re-launching your kite and understanding the fundamentals of unhooking.
 Being able to do a sent jump actually helps a lot.
 They are similar but different.
-We’ll break this trick down into four steps.
+We'll break this trick down into four steps.

 As this is a fundamental, I’m going to start with some theory before diving into the drills